-How safe do you feel you are with God the Father?
+The path to heaven is the journey of becoming a little child who sleeps without fear in the Father’s arms.
+How safe do you feel with God the Father?
 Are you able to climb up onto his lap and into his arms to feel his protective concern for you?
 He wants you to feel his powerful arms wrapping around you and creating a zone of extreme peace with you at the center.

 The proof of our existence is that God – somebody who is higher, somebody who is greater – is holding us, protecting us.
 (St. Teresa of Calcutta)